Azure/azure-powershell/src/FluidRelay/docs/New-AzFluidRelayServerKey.md

   - `[Id <String>]`: Resource identity path
   - `[ResourceGroup <String>]`: The resource group containing the resource.
   - `[SubscriptionId <String>]`: The subscription id (GUID) for this resource.

-PARAMETER <IRegenerateKeyRequest>: Specifies which key should be generated.
-  - `KeyName <KeyName>`: The key to regenerate.

 ## RELATED LINKS